Stop at the crossroads and look around;

 - Along the journey you can read blog posts on sacraments, beauty, and spirituality.

-- Or, you can listen to a periodic podcast on journeying with Jesus, or view the new Six-Minute Seminary starting June 2019.
+- Or, you can listen to a periodic podcast on journeying with Jesus, or view the new Six-Minute Seminary starting in the summer of 2019.

 - You can check out and utilize resources for a Pilgrim House liturgy.